themattbirch/Portfolio/src/content/posts/learn-become-professional-digital-marketer.md

 This understanding helps you:

-- Tailor messages to specific economic segments
+- Tailor messages to specific economic segments.

-- Identify untapped market opportunities
+- Identify untapped market opportunities.

-- Create more relevant and impactful campaigns
+- Create more relevant and impactful campaigns.

 ## Finding Your Marketing Niche

 One of the most crucial decisions in your marketing career is choosing your specialization.
 However, this doesn't mean limiting yourself to a single skill.
 The key to success lies in becoming exceptional at a combination of complementary skills.

 There are many different areas of digital marketing to niche down in.
-We recommend checking out this infogaphic [Reliablesoft](https://www.reliablesoft.net/start-career-digital-marketing/) produced to explore a few of them.
+We recommend checking out this infographic [Reliablesoft](https://www.reliablesoft.net/start-career-digital-marketing/) produced to explore a few of them.

 ![how to become a digital marketer infographic](/assets/images/how-become-digital-marketer.jpg)